Apple | Google | Spotify | Stitcher | Soundcloud | YouTube

 So don’t get the wrong idea that trading is passive income.

 With that said, I’ve come towards the end of today’s video.
-I hope you got some insight out of it, the expectations versus the reality of what trading really entails.
+I hope you got some insight out of it, the expectations versus the reality of what trading for living really entails.

 That’s it.
 I wish you good luck and good trading.